danmainah/ruby_linter/README.md

 - GitHub
 - Git

+## Gems to make the project work
+> ensure they are installed before trying to run the program
+ -  bundler
+ - colorize
+ -  rspec

+  # To install them
+     - Run  gem install bundler
+     - Run gem install rspec
+     - Run gem install colorize

-# To check for errors on a file
+# To check for errors on your ruby file
- -In the downloader main Dir
+ - In the downloader main Dir
+ - Add the file in the main Dir
+ - In the main.rb file line 3 change the ('testfile.rb') to  ('yourfile.rb')
- -Run bin/main.rb
+ - Run bin/main.rb

  ## Testing

-To test the code, run `rspec` from root of the folder using terminal.
+ To Test the code
+ - Ensure you are in the main Dir
+ - Run rspec

 Note: `testfile.rb` has been excluded from rubocop checks to allow RSpec testing without interfering with Gitflow actions